lzwjava/blog-source/_posts/2023-07-03-zen-neural-en.md

 ---
+lang: en
 layout: post
-title: "Zen and the Art of Machine Learning"
+title: Zen and the Art of Machine Learning
 usemathjax: true
 ---